What is Little Sparks? All About Our Preschool Program

 Frog Street is designed for all children and is widely used in preschool programs across the United States.
 While it is not a special needs specific curriculum, it allows educators to meet children where they are developmentally and supports individualized instruction.

-How is ABA implemented in the classroom?
+How is ABA used in the classroom?

 What are peer models?
 Why are they important?